 A violin is a complex object.
 The way it plays with the light is beautiful, and Picasso conveys this with the stark contrast of light and dark areas.
 Using newspaper print, he also conveys what Krauss calls “atmosphere.”
 She discusses how he makes use of positive and negative space, as an example of how the meaning of the signs used are internal and relative to each other.
 IE, the contour of one element is the contour of another and either can be signifier (of a violin or part of a violin) and background.

 Only when finishing the drawing did I realize how important the use of collage is to this work.
 When I only used pencil, it fell flat.

-Maybe if I simply made the gray areas more busy.
+Maybe if I simply make the gray areas more busy.
 Here is the original side by side with either version.

-I think the unevenness of the second version creates the illusion of more depth than does the first version.
-It appears more airy and recedes further back into the picture than the spaces of charcoal fillued in.
+I think the unevenness of the second version creates the illusion of more depth than the first version.
+It appears more airy and recedes further back into the picture than the spaces filled in with charcoal.
 The spaces filled in with pencil in the first version seem to share and compete with the spaces of charcoal, because they are too similar.
 When the surfaces are more varied, there is more complexity of depth overall.